 “When [you] acquire an understanding of the science behind light and what governs it, then [you] can predict its behavior and control the lighting in [your] photographs.” – Roberto Valenzuela

-Lighting can be a challenging subject to master, but when you understand it, you can use the same principles for every shoot.
+Light in photography can be a challenging subject to master, but when you understand it, you can use the same principles for every shoot.
 Take these tips and implement them into your upcoming shoots.
 Learn how to identify and manipulate light, so you have the ability to use it to your advantage and create photos your clients will love.
-To discover additional lighting tips from Roberto’s #1 bestselling book, Picture Perfect Lighting, download our Lighting Guide for Wedding Photographers!
+To discover additional wedding photography lighting techniques from Roberto’s #1 bestselling book, Picture Perfect Lighting, click the banner below to download our Lighting Guide for Wedding Photographers!